 The UE during the Registration procedure may indicate in UE MM Core Network Capability that it supports UE configuration of network-controlled Slice Usage Policy.
-If so, the AMF determines Slice Usage Policy for aNetwork Slice for the UE and may configure the UE with this information together with Configured NSSAI to control the usage of this Network Slice.
-The AMF may be locally configured with network Slice Usage Policy, or receive the policy from the (AM-)PCF, or per the information received from UDM for AF managed timer values (see clause 5.15.15.3 for more details).
+If so, the AMF determines Slice Usage Policy for one (or more) Network Slice(s) for the UE and configures the UE with this information together with Configured NSSAI to control the usage of this (or these) Network Slice(s).
+The AMF may be locally configured with network Slice Usage Policy, or receive the policy from the AM-PCF, or per the information received from UDM for AF managed timer values (see clause 5.15.15.3 for more details).

 The network-controlled Slice Usage Policy is provided to the UE in the Registration Accept or the UE Configuration Update Command and may include: